What is Technical Writing?

 Becoming a Technical Writer

 For the right person, technical writing can be a lucrative career with salaries from $53,000 to $98,000 per year (depending on experience) and freelance hourly rates from $40-$100 per hour.
 As a freelancer, technical writing can often afford a very flexible and location independent lifestyle, as writing can be performed wherever they have access to a laptop and (usually) the internet.
+See also my aricle here that was published on the website of the Society for Technical Communiocation.

 Technical writers are expected to develop proficiency in the following skills: